Pedro Perino

-Pedro Alexandre Martins Perino (born 27 May 2005) is a Portuguese-Mozambican racing driver who drives for Inter Europol Competition in the European Le Mans Series.
+Pedro Alexandre Martins Perino (born 27 May 2005) is a Portuguese-Mozambican racing driver who is competing for Speedy Motorsport in the GT4 European Series.

 Early career

-Having tested Formula 4 machinery in Cremona at the back end of 2020, the Mozambican would make his car racing debut, driving for DR Formula RP Motorsport in the final round of the Italian F4 Championship.
+Having tested Formula 4 machinery in Cremona at the back end of 2020, Perino would make his car racing debut, driving for DR Formula RP Motorsport in the final round of the Italian F4 Championship.
 Perino completed further F4 tests in December in preparation for a full assault of the Italian series.
 That year, he also competed in karting, driving for KR Motorsport in the OK category of the European and World championships.

 The following season, Perino remained with DR Formula to race in Italian F4 on a full-time basis.
-However, a disappointing first half of the season led to a switch to the race-winning US Racing outfit, with whom the Mozambican would score a best finish of tenth at the Red Bull Ring.
+However, a disappointing first half of the season led to a switch to the race-winning US Racing outfit, with whom Perino would score a best finish of tenth at the Red Bull Ring.

 Perino returned to US Racing for the 2022 season, where he partnered Alex Dunne, Kacper Sztuka, Nikhil Bohra and Marcus Amand.
-One points finish, a sixth place during Race 1 in Monza, was all the Mozambican could muster up, becoming the first African driver ever to score points, and which also left him 19th in the standings out of the mega 55 drivers grid.
+One points finish, a sixth place during Race 1 in Monza, was all Perino could muster up, becoming the first African driver ever to score points, and which also left him 19th in the standings out of the mega 55 drivers grid.